Useful Info on Money, Tipping & Tax Refund.

 – Credit cards with smart chip technology are required by many vendors now.

-– Some banks offer no foreign transactions fees credit cards.
+– Some banks offer no foreign transactions fees for credit cards.

 It’s advisable to bring money in a variety of forms on a vacation: a mix of cash, credit cards, and traveler’s checks